datalogism/ShapeTranslator/docs/translation-coverage.md

 The DBpedia pattern where `sh:or` appears on a `sh:NodeShape` with full `sh:property` blocks as alternatives (modelling two equivalent measurement paths) is **flattened into a union**.
 Every property path and its constraints are preserved, but the "exactly one branch must hold" exclusivity is not expressible in either ShEx or the canonical JSON model.

 See [Mapping Rules — Property alternative groups](mapping-rules.md#property-alternative-groups--sh:or-with-sh:property-items-at-nodeshape-level) for a full analysis.

-### `sh:pattern` — arbitrary regular expressions

-`sh:pattern` values that match a URL prefix (`^http://...`) are converted to a ShEx `IriStem`.
-Arbitrary regex patterns have no ShEx equivalent and are carried through the canonical model as a `pattern` string; ShEx validators may or may not support them.

 ---